• Skip to primary navigation

 Notes

-• Once completely cooled and sliced, store bars in an airtight container at room temperature.
+• Storage: Once completely cooled and sliced, store bars in an airtight container at room temperature.
 Bars will keep for 3-5 days.
 To keep them fresh for longer, add a slice of bread to the container and replace when bread gets stale.
 Bread will help keep the bars soft and moist.

 Nutrition Estimate

-Serving: 1square | Calories: 162kcal | Carbohydrates: 21g | Protein: 2g | Fat: 8g | Saturated Fat: 5g | Cholesterol: 34mg | Sodium: 55mg | Potassium: 38mg | Fiber: 1g | Sugar: 10g | Vitamin A: 256IU | Vitamin C: 1mg | Calcium: 13mg | Iron: 1mg
+Serving: 2inch square | Calories: 162kcal | Carbohydrates: 21g | Protein: 2g | Fat: 8g | Saturated Fat: 5g | Cholesterol: 34mg | Sodium: 55mg | Potassium: 38mg | Fiber: 1g | Sugar: 10g | Vitamin A: 256IU | Vitamin C: 1mg | Calcium: 13mg | Iron: 1mg

 Course: Dessert